Brown v. Board of Education: Filing and arguments

 In 1951, a class-action lawsuit was filed against the Board of Education of the City of Topeka, Kansas, in the United States District Court for the District of Kansas.
 The plaintiffs were thirteen Topeka parents on behalf of their 20 children.

 The suit called for the school district to reverse its policy of racial segregation.
-The Topeka Board of Education operated separate elementary schools due to a 1879 Kansas law, which permitted (but did not require) districts to maintain separate elementary school facilities for black and white students in 12 communities with populations over 15,000.
+The Topeka Board of Education operated separate elementary schools due to an 1879 Kansas law, which permitted (but did not require) districts to maintain separate elementary school facilities for black and white students in 12 communities with populations over 15,000.
 The plaintiffs had been recruited by the leadership of the Topeka NAACP.
+As directed by the NAACP leadership, the parents each attempted to enroll their children in the closest neighborhood school in the fall of 1951.
+They were each refused enrollment and redirected to the segregated schools.

 Notable among the Topeka NAACP leaders were the chairman McKinley Burnett; Charles Scott, one of three serving as legal counsel for the chapter; and Lucinda Todd.
+Prompted by Todd, Katherine Carper Sawyer was the only student plaintiff to testify on her challenges reaching the segregated Buchanan Elementary School in Topeka, Kansas.
+Following the Supreme Court's decision, she was among the Black students to integrate Capper Junior High and Topeka High School.

 The named African-American plaintiff, Oliver Brown, was a parent, a welder in the shops of the Santa Fe Railroad, as well as an assistant pastor at his local church.
 He was convinced to join the lawsuit by a childhood friend, Charles Scott.
 Brown's daughter Linda Carol Brown, a third grader, had to walk six blocks to her school bus stop to ride to Monroe Elementary, her segregated black school 1 mi away, while Sumner Elementary, a white school, was seven blocks from her house.

-As directed by the NAACP leadership, the parents each attempted to enroll their children in the closest neighborhood school in the fall of 1951.
-They were each refused enrollment and redirected to the segregated schools.

-The case "Oliver Brown et al. v.
-The Board of Education of Topeka, Kansas" was named after Oliver Brown as a legal strategy to have a man at the head of the roster.
-The lawyers, and the National Chapter of the NAACP, also felt that having Mr. Brown at the head of the roster would be better received by the U.S. Supreme Court justices.
-The 13 plaintiffs were: Oliver Brown, Darlene Brown, Lena Carper, Sadie Emmanuel, Marguerite Emerson, Shirley Fleming, Zelma Henderson, Shirley Hodison, Maude Lawton, Alma Lewis, Iona Richardson, Vivian Scales, and Lucinda Todd.
-The last surviving plaintiff, Zelma Henderson, died in Topeka, on May 20, 2008, at age 88.
+Brown was chosen as the named plaintiff since the NAACP felt a male representative would be better received by the Supreme Court.
+The 13 plaintiffs were Oliver Brown, Darlene Brown, Lena Carper, Sadie Emmanuel, Marguerite Emerson, Shirley Fleming, Zelma Henderson, Shirley Hodison, Maude Lawton, Alma Lewis, Iona Richardson, Vivian Scales, and Lucinda Todd.
+Zelma Henderson was the last surviving plaintiff and died in Topeka on May 20, 2008, at age 88.